nw93929/DS6021-Project/README.md

 Final Project for DS6021 Predictive Modeling @UVA School of Data Science MSDS Program. <br>
 Authors: Nathan Wan, Garret Knapp, Will Brannock, Joseph Kaminetz, Faizan Khan

+## Overview
+This project utilizes data from Lahman Baseball Database and MLB Stats API to generate both supervised and unsupervised machine learning models.

 ## Dashboard Info
 Dashboard files are located in the `dashboard/` directory.
 To run the dashboard, navigate to that directory and run:
 ```